Jay Jay the Jet Plane: Revival

-A new revival of the series, titled The New Adventures of Jay Jay the Jet Plane (originally titled The New World of Jay Jay the Jet Plane) has been confirmed through Trilogy Animation Group's website.
-The first trailer for the show was released in July 2022, but a release date was never revealed.
-As of April 8, 2025, production status is currently unknown and the project could have likely been abandoned due to no further updates since the first trailer was revealed.
-The characters' were fully redesigned, and made to look more cartoony, newer, and like the original late '90s series, it is to be CGI-animated.
+A new revival of the series, titled The New Adventures of Jay Jay the Jet Plane (originally titled The New World of Jay Jay the Jet Plane) was confirmed through Trilogy Animation Group's website.
+The first trailer for the show released in July 2022, and at least two full episodes were briefly available online later that year, but as of September 2026, their current availability is unknown.
+It is likely that the project been abandoned due to no further updates since the first trailer was revealed.
+The characters' were fully redesigned, and made to look more cartoony, newer, and like the original late 1990s series, it was CGI-animated.